-LFPSPEC:
+LFPSPEC :

-Definition: Control of the configuration 927.
+Definition : Control of the configuration 927.
 Set LFPSPEC=.TRUE. to activate the process.

+Scope : Boolean.

+Default value : .FALSE.

+Namelist location : NAMFPC

-- To run the configuration 927 (ARPEGETO ARPEGE) you have to run the model ARPEGE. - To run the configuration E927 (ARPEGETO ALADIN) you have to run the model ARPEGE (setting LELAM=.FALSE. or -m arpifs in command line) with the software ALADIN. - To run the configuration EE927 (ALADINto ALADIN) you have to run the model ALADIN.
+- To run the configuration 927 (ARPEGEto ARPEGE) you have to run the model ARPEGE. - To run the configuration E927 (ARPEGEto ALADIN) you have to run the model ARPEGE (setting LELAM=.FALSE. or -m arpifs in command line) with the software ALADIN. - To run the configuration EE927 (ALADIN ALADIN) you have to run the model ALADIN.